[PHOTO]

 In the past I have been program chair or co-chair of ACM FAccT, NIPS, AAAI, COLT, and ACM EC.
 I have also served on the program committees of NIPS, AAAI, IJCAI, COLT, UAI, ICML, STOC, FOCS, and a variety of other acryonyms.
 I am a member of the NIPS Foundation, and was formerly on the steering committee for the Snowbird Conference on Learning (RIP).

-I am on the editorial board of the MIT Press series on Adaptive Computation and Machine Learning, and the editorial board of the journals PNAS Nexus and Market Microstructure and Liquidity.
-I also act as a handling editor for the Proceedings of the National Academy of Sciences.
+I am currently/recently on the editorial boards of the MIT Press series on Adaptive Computation and Machine Learning, and the journals PNAS Nexus and Market Microstructure and Liquidity.

 In the past I have served on the editorial boards of Games and Economic Behavior, the Journal of the ACM, SIAM Journal on Computing, Machine Learning, the Journal of AI Research, and the Journal of Machine Learning Research.